abdul-09/Auto-join-bot/README.md

 - **Python 3.10+**
 - **Selenium** (for browser control)
 - **undetected-chromedriver** (for stealth)
-- Automatic login (secure, no password storage)
+- **Automatic login** (secure, no password storage)

+---
+## 🎯 Goal

+This automation script logs into LinkedIn, navigates to suggestions (groups, people, profiles), and **automatically clicks relevant buttons** like:

+- ✅ "Join Group"
+- ✅ "Connect"
+- ✅ "Follow"

 ---
 ## 🚀 Features

 | Feature | Description |